DavidHurta/enhancements/enhancements/update/cvo-log-level-api.md

 ## Version Skew Strategy

-The relevant components for this enhancement are the CVO and the ClusterVersion CR.
-These components move closely together on updates and downgrades.
+The relevant component for this enhancement is the CVO.
 During a version skew, the default log level will be used.

-A newer CVO that consumes an older ClusterVersion will receive an empty `OperatorLogLevel` field, and the CVO will continue using the default log level.

-An older CVO that consumes newer ClusterVersion will not notice the `OperatorLogLevel` field, and the CVO will continue using the default log level.

 ## Operational Aspects of API Extensions

-This enhancement proposes a minor addition to the existing `ClusterVersion` CRD.
+This enhancement proposes to create a new `ClusterVersionOperator` CRD.
-This new addition will operationally impact only the CVO.
+A new CR will operationally impact only the CVO.
 It may increase or decrease its logs.
 Impacting the storage.

 ## Support Procedures